 One of rock music’s most beloved bands will be ringing in the New Year in Denver.
 My Morning Jacket has orchestrated a New Year’s residency at Mission Ballroom where they will fill the room with their soulful psychedelia and emotionally evocative rock stylings.
 The cult fandom will make for a truly unforgettable night in one of Denver’s most unforgettable venues.

-Get ready for some high-energy performances that will get you on your feet and dancing away the winter air as Icelantic's Winter on the Rocks returns with Diplo teaming up with Sofi Tukker, plus Talib Kweli, DJ Matt Cassidy and Jacoby.
+There's nothing like seeing a show at Red Rocks Amphitheatre and it's even more special to see one in wintertime.
+Get ready for some high-energy performances that will get you on your feet and dancing away the night as Icelantic's Winter on the Rocks returns with Diplo teaming up with Sofi Tukker, plus Talib Kweli, DJ Matt Cassidy and Jacoby.

 Feb.
 9, 2022 — Bad Bunny @ Ball Arena